Frequently Asked Questions

 Mastodon (ActivityPub) and Eurosky (AT Protocol) do not need to be rivals.
 They can be understood as complementary approaches to the same broad goal: an open, interoperable social web that reduces dependence on closed, centralized platforms.

 Both underlying protocols seek to separate key layers of social media infrastructure so that identity, content, moderation, and user experience are no longer controlled by a single company.
-Both also aim to give users more control over their online lives, make it easier for communities to shape their own spaces, and create better conditions for innovation by lowering barriers to entry for new services.
-In that sense, they are part of the same wider shift toward a more plural, competitive, and user-centered information ecosystem.
+Both also aim to give users more control over their online lives, make it easier for communities to shape their own spaces, and create better conditions for innovation.

 How many users does Eurosky have?